-European data protection laws also provide for robust regulatory enforcement and significant penalties for noncompliance, including, for example, under the GDPR, fines of up to €20 million or 4% of global annual revenue of any noncompliant organization for the preceding financial year, whichever is higher.
+European data protection laws also provide for robust regulatory enforcement and significant penalties for noncompliance, including, for example, under the GDPR, fines of up to €20 million (£17.5 million) or 4% of global annual revenue of any noncompliant organization for the preceding financial year, whichever is higher.
 In addition to administrative fines, a wide variety of other potential enforcement powers are available to competent supervisory authorities in respect of potential and suspected violations of the GDPR, including extensive audit and inspection rights, and powers to order temporary or permanent bans on all or some Processing of personal data carried out by noncompliant businesses - including permitting authorities to require destruction of improperly gathered or used personal data.
 European supervisory authorities have shown a willingness to impose significant fines and issue orders preventing the processing of personal data on non-compliant businesses.
 The GDPR also confers a private right of action on data subjects and non-profit associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.
 As noted above, the legality of transfers of personal data to the United States and other third countries is a subject of particular uncertainty and we expect increased enforcement activity from the supervisory authorities with respect to such transfers.

-Further, the UK's decision to leave the EU, often referred to as Brexit, and ongoing developments in the UK have created uncertainty regarding data protection regulation in the UK.
-Following December 31, 2020, and the expiry of transitional arrangements between the UK and EU, the data protection obligations of the GDPR continue to apply to UK-related Processing of personal data in substantially unvaried form under the so-called 'UK GDPR' (i.e., the GDPR as it continues to form part of UK law by virtue of section 3 of the EU (Withdrawal) Act 2018, as amended).
+Further, following the UK's departure from the EU, often referred to as Brexit, the data protection obligations of the GDPR continue to apply to UK-related Processing of personal data in substantially unvaried form under the so-called 'UK GDPR' (i.e., the GDPR as it continues to form part of UK law by virtue of section 3 of the EU (Withdrawal) Act 2018, as amended).
 However, going forward, there is increasing risk for divergence in application, interpretation and enforcement of the data protection laws as between the UK and EEA.

-Additionally, as noted above, the UK has transposed the GDPR into UK domestic law by way of the UK GDPR with effect from January 2021, which could expose us to two parallel regimes where the UK GDPR and EU GDPR both apply, each of which potentially authorizes similar fines and other potentially divergent enforcement actions for certain violations.
-Also, following the expiry of the post-Brexit transitional arrangements, the UK Information Commissioner's Office is not able to be our 'lead supervisory authority' in respect of any 'cross border Processing' for the purposes of the GDPR.
-For so long as we are unable to, and/or do not, designate a lead supervisory authority in an EEA member state, with effect from January 1, 2021, we are not able to benefit from the GDPR's 'one stop shop' mechanism.
+The UK Government has introduced a Data Protection and Digital Information Bill ("UK Bill") into the UK legislative process.
+The aim of the UK Bill is to reform the UK's data protection regime following Brexit.
+If passed, the final version of the UK Bill may have the effect of altering the similarities between the UK and EEA data protection regimes and threaten the adequacy finding granted to the United Kingdom by the EU Commission, to enable personal data to transfer from the EEA to the UK.
+This may lead to additional compliance costs and could increase our overall risk.
+The UK Bill will result in changes to the UK GDPR that may affect our efforts to create a harmonized approach to processing European personal data and exposes us to two parallel regimes where the UK GDPR and EU GDPR both apply, each of which potentially authorizes similar fines and other potentially divergent enforcement actions for certain violations.
+If we do not designate a lead supervisory authority in an EEA member state, we are not able to benefit from the GDPR's 'one stop shop' mechanism.
 Amongst other things, this would mean that, in the event of a violation of the GDPR affecting data subjects across the UK and the EEA, we could be investigated by, and ultimately fined by, the UK Information Commissioner's Office and the supervisory authority in each and every EEA member state where data subjects have been affected by such violation.